Ridesharing options are available.

 New Travel Claim Reporting Requirements

 In order to monitor our carbon footprint we have implemented a new policy requiring state employees to report miles traveled on all state business or the Travel Claim Form (Section 27).
 See travel claim instructions or preview the PowerPoint for more detailed instructions.
 You can also contact The State Travel Office by phone at 898-6426.
 For your convenience below are some helpful mileage calculation links:

 The California State University, Chico campus is very bike-friendly and offers information about Bicycle Safety, but automobile use is still common among students, faculty, and staff.
 Innovations in transportation have helped the campus to lessen its impact on the environment while still continuing to promote the advantages of walking, biking, and mass transit transportation options.
-See our transportation web site at www.csuchico.edu/taps/sustainable_transportation.php
+See our campus transportation web site at http://www.csuchico.edu/taps/.

 On September 22, 2009 The Institute for Sustainable Development partnered with ZipCar to launch the program.
 Chico is the second CSU campus to partner with Zipcar, San Francisco State being the first.

 The program allows students, faculty and staff who are 18 and older to share new cars for as low as $8 an hour.
 The cost includes gas, insurance, cleaning, and maintenance.
 There are two new cars conveniently located on campus available for personal use 24 / 7.
 One is located in the Student Health Center Parking Lot and the other in the Hazel Street Lot across from the BMU.

 The car sharing program is very convenient and inexpensive when compared to owning your own vehicle and each shared car takes 15-20 personally-owned vehicles off the road.
 This is a great money-saving program for those who only need a car once in awhile.
 Eligible users can join on line for just $35 per year at www.zipcar.com/chicostate/.